OxideWaveLength/Minecraft-Hack-BaseClient/Readme.md

 # Minecraft Base Hacked Client 1.8.8 (with Optifine)

+# New Repository
+This repository hasn't been updated in a while, and while there's no excuse, please take a look at [issue #114](https://github.com/OxideWaveLength/Minecraft-Hack-BaseClient/issues/114) for updates and the future of this project.

 ## Welcome!
 We have a FAQ (Q&A) section!
 If you are interested you can click [here](https://github.com/OxideWaveLength/Minecraft-Hack-BaseClient/wiki/FAQ-(Q&A))